The Meaning of Connascent

 Specific terminology derived from the concept of connation:

-The anatomical term “connate” survived in medical contexts to describe parts firmly united or fused, and in geology for “connate water” (water trapped in sediment at the time of deposition—literally water “born together” with the sediment).
+The anatomical term “connate” survived in medical contexts to describe parts firmly united or fused, and in geology for “connate water” (water trapped in sediment at the time it was deposited, literally water “born together” with the sediment).

 Semantic Evolution and Cross-Linguistic Perspectives